finos/htc-grid/docs/development.md

 ### Python3 Including Dependencies

 HTC-Grid uses custom Lambda runtime [docker-lambda](https://hub.docker.com/r/lambci/lambda/) which closely mimics the runtime of AWS Lambda.
-Custom Lambda runtime (along with any additional dependencies) should be included into the docker image.
+Custom Lambda runtime (along with any additional dependencies) should be included into the docker image to execute the Worker function.
 See example below:

 ``` Dockerfile
 # 1. Include custom lambda runtime